FrostyNick/dotfiles/readme.md

 - Lua based plugins whenever it's better in speed or functionality.
 - Not familiar with the keybinds for this config? <kbd>leader + ?</kbd>
   (leaderkey is space for everything)
 - Rose pine theme.
-(The screenshot is likely outdated if it has a different theme)
+(The Showcase screenshot is likely outdated if it has a different theme)

 </details>